-Both schools have assemblies for the purpose of roll-marking, awards and/or announcements.
+All schools on both campuses have assemblies for the purpose of roll-marking, awards and/or announcements.

-The Primary Awards Assembly takes place each Monday at 8:50am for all students.
+At Taylors Hill the Primary Awards Assembly takes place each Friday during Chapel.
+It begins at 9am for Years 3-6 and 9:50am for Years F-2.
+On other days primary students go directly to classrooms unless there is a special event.
+Presentations of awards (such as sports days) take place during Chapel on the Monday following the event.
 The Secondary assembly takes place on Mondays, Wednesdays and Fridays on the Secondary Assembly Area and begins at 8:45 am.
 Tuesdays and Thursdays secondary students go directly to Homeroom.